Successful Laparoscopic Enucleation of Giant Hepatic Hemangioma in a 34-Year-Old Female

 Surgical Procedure

-Following the confirmed diagnosis, the patient was scheduled for laparoscopic enucleation Surgery at PACE Hospitals, Hitech City, Hyderabad, under the expert care of the Surgical Gastroenterology Department.
+Following the confirmed diagnosis, the patient was scheduled for Laparoscopic Enucleation Surgery in Hyderabad at PACE Hospitals, under the expert supervision of the Surgical Gastroenterology Department.

 After thorough clinical evaluation and preparation, the patient underwent surgery.
 Intraoperative findings revealed a giant hepatic haemangioma measuring approximately 10×8×6 cm, primarily involving segments V and VIII of the liver.
 The lesion was exophytic, extending outward from the liver's surface.
 Given its size and location, the haemangioma posed a risk for potential symptoms and complications, thereby requiring surgical intervention.